 Back to Document

-A Chubby Baby Is Not a Sign of Obesity
+A Chubby Baby is Not a Sign of Future Obesity

 With childhood obesity on the rise, should parents worry about the weight of their babies?

-Experts at the American Academy of Pediatrics (AAP) say parents should ask their pediatricians to keep tabs on children's weight from birth on up.
+Experts at the American Academy of Pediatrics (AAP) say parents should ask their child's health care provider to keep tabs on children's weight from birth on up.
 But they shouldn't obsess about the weight of a child younger than 2 years.

 Members of the AAP Nutrition Committee say there are no data to support the belief that children in this age group who are overweight are more prone to be heavy later.